Chopper1337/XeniaUpdater2/README.md

 # TODO

-* Remove Games tab
+* Remove Games tab - Replace with About tab
 * Make UI a bit smaller
-* Respect users theme
+* Respect users theme (light/dark)
 * Remove (or improve) stability rating
 * Use real Xenia logos
+* Add link to Xenia website and GitHub
+* Add note that this project is not associated with Xenia Project